BAL Outflow in Quasar B0254-3327B: Analysis and Comparison with Other Extreme UV Outflows: Discussion

 For an outflow to contribute to AGN feedback, its kinetic luminosity must be at least $\sim0.5\%$ \citep{2010MNRAS.401....7H} or $\sim5\%$ \citep{2004ApJ...608...62S} of the quasar's Eddington luminosity.
 Assuming an incomplete spherical shell, the mass flow rate can be calculated as follows:

 followed by the kinetic luminosity:

 where $\Omega$ is the global covering factor, $\mu=1.4$ is the mean atomic mass per proton, $v$ is outflow velocity, and $m_p$ is the mass of a proton \citep{2012ApJ...751..107B}.
 We assumed $\Omega=0.2$, as \ion{C}{iv} BALs are found in $\sim20\%$ of quasars \citep{2003AJ....125.1784H}.
-Assuming solar metallicity, this calculation yielded a kinetic luminosity of $\log{\dot{E}_k}=45.67^{+0.30}_{-0.22} [\text{erg s$^{-1}$}]$ for the one-phase solution, and $\log{\dot{E}_k}=45.74^{+0.20}_{-0.08} [\text{erg s$^{-1}$}]$ for the two-phase solution, with the two kinetic luminosity values in agreement.
-The ratio between the kinetic luminosity and Eddington luminosity yields $\dot{E}_k/L_{Edd}=0.7^{+1.3}_{-0.4}\%$ for the one-phase solution, and $\dot{E}_k/L_{Edd}=0.9^{+1.2}_{-0.5}\%$ for the two-phase solution, between the $0.5\%$ and $5\%$threshold.
-For the sake of completeness, we have also found the ratio between $\dot{E}_k$ and the bolometric luminosity $L_{Bol}$, resulting in $\dot{E}_k/L_{Bol}=2.3^{+1.4}_{-0.4}\%$ (see Table~\ref{table:energetics}).
-Based on the ratio between $\dot{E}_k$ and $L_{Edd}$, the outflow would potentially be able to contribute to AGN feedback.
-It is important to note that the different assumed metallicity values have significant effects on the physical parameters of the outflow, such as a near order of magnitude difference in kinetic luminosity, leading to values that are insufficient for AGN feedback contribution (see Table~\ref{table:energetics}).
+We use the $\Omega$ associated with \ion{C}{iv} BALs, since our high-ionization phase has troughs from ions of very similar ionization potential.
+For example, in our spectrum, we detect \ion{O}{iv} $\lambda787$. \ion{O}{iv} has an ionization potential of 77 eV, which is quite similar to the \ion{C}{iv} ionization potential of 64 eV.
+Assuming supersolar metallicity, this calculation yielded a kinetic luminosity of $\log{\dot{E}_k}=44.76^{+0.20}_{-0.18} [\text{erg s$^{-1}$}]$ for the one-phase solution, and $\log{\dot{E}_k}=44.98^{+0.15}_{-0.07} [\text{erg s$^{-1}$}]$ for the two-phase solution, leaving a $\sim0.2$ dex difference between the solutions.
+The ratio between the kinetic luminosity and Eddington luminosity yields $\dot{E}_k/L_{Edd}=0.08^{+0.10}_{-0.05}\%$ for the one-phase solution, and $\dot{E}_k/L_{Edd}=0.14^{+0.16}_{-0.07}\%$ for the two-phase solution, which is below the $0.5\%$ threshold.
+For the sake of completeness, we have also found the ratio between $\dot{E}_k$ and the bolometric luminosity $L_{Bol}$, resulting in $\dot{E}_k/L_{Bol}=0.4^{+0.3}_{-0.2}\%$ and $0.7^{+0.3}_{-0.1}\%$(see Table~\ref{table:energetics}).
+Based on the ratio between $\dot{E}_k$ and $L_{Edd}$, the outflow would be unable to contribute to AGN feedback.
+It is important to note that the different assumed metallicity values have significant effects on the physical parameters of the outflow, such as a near order of magnitude difference in kinetic luminosity, leading to values that may be sufficient for AGN feedback contribution (see Table~\ref{table:energetics}).